Markov Inequality as a Tool for Linear-Scaling Estimation of Local Observables

 Spatial inhomogeneities are core to the physics of disordered systems.
 Anderson localization, for example, appears as an exponential suppression of wave-function amplitudes, which directly reflects in the LDoS\,\citep{evers_anderson_2008}, while their multifractal scaling near a metal-to-insulator (MI) transition is a clear signature of quantum criticality\,\citep{mirlin_distribution_1996,tran_statistics_2007,schubert_distribution_2010,mirlin_distribution_1994,malyshev_monitoring_2004,rodriguez_multifractal_2009,karcher_generalized_2022}.
 Likewise, observing local currents in a system can unveil robust edge channels for particle transport\,\citep{calogero_large-scale_2018,Nair2021}, signal presence or absence of backscattering\,\citep{konig_2013,rosiek_2023,Ivanov2024}, or even demonstrate the existence of vortices in steady-state transport regimes which had previously been connected to MI transition\,\citep{zhang_localization_2009,palm_observation_2024}.
 In addition, real-space topological markers, such as local Chern and $\mathbb{Z}_{2}$ invariants, have been used to detect topological order even in the absence of translational symmetry\,\citep{bianco_mapping_2011,varjas_computation_2020}.

-Linear-scaling algorithms based on Chebyshev expansions are renowned as very efficient ways to estimate volume averaged spectral functions (i.e., operator traces) of sparse real-space Hamiltonians\,\citep{weisse_kernel_2006,ferreira_critical_2015,joao_kite_2020,joao_high_resolution_2022,GimenezDeCastro2024}.
-While these can be adapted to compute local quantities, the generation of full-sample maps inevitably increases the computational effort to $\mathcal{O}\left(N^2\right)$, as the use of stochastic evaluation becomes limited by the lack of self-averaging.
-This limitation is especially significant for observables that fluctuate by orders of magnitude from point to point or whenever repeated sampling is required\,\citep{hutchinson_stochastic_1990, bekas_estimator_2007}.
+Linear-scaling algorithms based on Chebyshev expansions are renowned as very efficient ways to estimate volume averaged spectral functions (i.e., operator traces) of sparse real-space Hamiltonians\,\citep{weisse_kernel_2006,ferreira_critical_2015,joao_kite_2020,joao_high-resolution_2022,GimenezDeCastro2024,Covaci2010}.
+While these can be adapted to compute local quantities, the generation of full-sample maps inevitably increases the computational effort to $\mathcal{O}(N^2)$ (N being the system size), as the use of stochastic evaluation becomes limited by the lack of self-averaging.
+This limitation is mainly significant for observables that fluctuate by orders of magnitude from point to point or if repeated sampling is required\,\citep{hutchinson_stochastic_1990, bekas_estimator_2007}.

-In this Letter, we introduce a new stochastic vector-based method that efficiently computes real-space maps of positive local operators in large lattices, all at once and with a controlled accuracy.
+In this paper, we introduce a new stochastic vector-based method that efficiently computes maps of positive local operators in large lattices, all at once and with controlled accuracy.
 Crucial to this approach is the use of positive-definite stochastic estimators, for which the celebrated \textit{Markov inequality} enables a rigorous bound of site-wise stochastic errors to a multiple of the local mean value, thus ensuring homogeneous convergence across the sample.
-Local unitary transformations naturally extend the approach to off-diagonal observables.
+Local unitary transformations naturally extend the approach to off-diagonal matrix elements.